speedata/einvoice/Readme.md

 Coding just started, only the basic parts are implemented.

-* Coding and field names is in German, as this is the current target audience
 * Reading of EN 16931 ZUGFeRD XML files is possible
-* No ZUGFeRD PDF files can be read
+* Coding and field names are in German, as this is the current target audience
 * No UBL based XML
 * No checks done
 * Not all possible fields are read
 * No (XML) output

 All of these points will be addressed.
 Stay tuned for updates!